Education

 Master of Education

-Conducted research in curriculum development and material design for special-purpose language courses at the University of Tasmania.
+I conducted research on curriculum development and materials design for special-purpose language courses at the University of Tasmania.
 Core courses studied: Curriculum Development, Business Writing, and Computers.
-Field of research: Issues of Language Pedagogy and Material Development for Special-purpose Language Courses.
-The University of Tasmania.
+Field of research: Issues of language pedagogy and material development for special-purpose language courses.
+University of Tasmania.

 Reflections on Teaching Through Education

-The teaching of young people places me directly in the line of shaping their lives throughout education.
+Teaching young people puts me in a position to shape their lives through education.
 I am an educator and a lifelong learner.
-Therefore, I have a passion for learning and learning.
-I believe that a true learner is not satisfied until he has shared all his knowledge with his students.
+Therefore, I have a passion for learning and teaching.
+A true learner is not satisfied until they have shared all their knowledge with their students.
 Teaching is a consistent, two-sided process of learning and sharing.
-I often learn from my students by getting feedback from them.
-Also, it is essential for me to talk with my colleagues to get support and feedback, to learn from their experiences, to be open to new methods and strategies, and to seek out professional development opportunities at conferences, workshops, or seminars.
+I often learn from my students through their feedback.
+Also, I need to speak with my colleagues to get support and feedback, learn from their experiences, be open to new methods and strategies, and seek professional development opportunities at conferences, workshops, or seminars.

 Students are individuals and should be treated as such.
 Advice and support given to different students should be varied, and I treat my students as individual human beings with their fears, joys, difficulties, and problems.
-Education is the process of acquiring knowledge and skills that students are expected to have in our society.
+Education is the process through which students acquire the knowledge and skills that our society expects them to have.

-I think that real education develops a critical thought process in addition to learning accepted facts.
-It also encourages intellectual curiosity, which will lead to lifelong learning.
-Education is about enriching individual lives and seeing students move from where they are to where they want to be.
+Real education develops a critical thought process in addition to learning accepted facts.
+It also encourages intellectual curiosity, leading to lifelong learning.
+Education enriches lives and helps students move from where they are to where they want to be.